Pyongyang Foreigners School: Pre-DPRK history

-A school with the same name in Korean, but the English language name "Pyeng Yang Foreign School" operated as an American Presbyterian mission school (founded in 1900), and was closed in 1940 with the greater militarization of Korea and antagonistic attitude towards foreigners by the then Japanese government.
-The missionary faculties involved continued their legacy from 1958 in another missionary school called Taejon Christian International School.
+A school with the same name in Korean, but the English language name "Pyeng Yang Foreign School" operated as an American Presbyterian mission school (founded in 1900 CE), and was closed in 1940 with the greater militarization of Korea and antagonistic attitude towards foreigners by the then Japanese government.
+The missionary faculties involved continued their legacy from 1958 CE in another missionary school called Taejon Christian International School.
 Mrs. Ruth Bell Graham, wife of evangelist Billy Graham, attended the Pyeng Yang Foreign School in the 1930s.
 The buildings of this school were destroyed during the Korean War, and the site was used to build the Embassy of the Soviet Union, the present Russian Embassy complex.
 The Russian Embassy also includes a Russian school open for all foreign children of the diplomatic community, with Russian as the language of instruction.
+As 2025 CE, Russian school in Pyongyang had 25 students and 10 teachers (all are Russian citizens).

-Recent History
+Recent history

-Between 1991 and 2015, the school doubled in size.
-As of 2015, the school had around 40-50 students.
+Between 1991 CE and 2015 CE, the school doubled in size.
+As of 2015 CE, the school had around 40-50 students.

 The school follows the North Korean curriculum.